Two low-barrier crypto prop firms. One built for crypto from day one. Here is how they compare where it counts.

 Which Crypto Prop Firm Is Better?

 For traders who want a crypto-native firm with clearly documented rules, transparent drawdown mechanics, and up to 90% profit split from day one, Velotrade is the stronger structural choice.
-The EOD trailing drawdown is explicitly confirmed, the rule stack is designed for crypto volatility, and there are no ambiguities about how and when the top split applies.
+The static drawdown is explicitly confirmed, the rule stack is designed for crypto volatility, and there are no ambiguities about how and when the top split applies.

 For cost-sensitive traders running MT5 setups who want to test a funded account workflow with low upfront commitment and access to higher capital allocation across multiple accounts, DNA Funded is a practical starting point.

 For a full market view of where both firms sit, see best crypto prop firms in 2026.
 For Velotrade's complete rule set, payout structure, and account details, see Velotrade review 2026.
 For a step-by-step guide from evaluation to first payout, see how to become a funded crypto trader.
+For DNA Funded's full challenge profile and side-by-side rule comparison with other firms, see the DNA Funded directory page.
+For a standalone review of DNA Funded's challenge structure, rules, and what to verify before purchasing, see DNA Funded review 2026.

 Ready to start a Velotrade challenge?
 View challenge options and pricing